-Research is active on the patent pending technology titled, "Surface Functionalization of Metal Organic Frameworks for Mixed Matrix Membranes."
+Research is active on the technology titled, "Surface Functionalization of Metal Organic Frameworks for Mixed Matrix Membranes."
 This technology is available for licensing and/or further collaborative research from the U.S. Department of Energy’s National Energy Technology Laboratory.

 Mixed matrix membranes are a type of membrane that consists of filler particles dispersed in a polymer matrix.
 In theory, these membranes should have excellent gas separation properties.
 However, the adhesion between the filler and polymer is often defective, resulting in non-selective voids, pore blockage, or even densification of the polymer in the region near the filler.
 Defects near the filler/polymer interface can have a negative effect on transport properties of the membrane resulting in decreased permeability and selectivity.

 The current invention describes a method for surface modification of metal-organic framework filler particles to improve their compatibility with the polymer matrix resulting in increased interface interaction.
 The surface modified membranes contain fewer defects at the filler/polymer interface resulting in improved gas separation properties.